Family-friendly events & activities guide for parents in Northwest Arkansas for Halloween 2020

 Oct.
-27: Little Sprouts Halloween Costume Parade (rain date Friday, Oct.
-30) from 9 a.m.-noon.
-A fun drop-in event at the Botanical Garden of the Ozarks, Fayetteville.
+30: Little Sprouts Halloween Costume Parade NOTE: This event (originally scheduled for Oct.
+27th) has been moved to the rain date of Friday, October 30, 2020 from 9 a.m. to noon.
+It’s a fun drop-in event at the Botanical Garden of the Ozarks, Fayetteville.
 Wear your costumes, play and explore in the garden.
 They’ll hand out goodie bags with treats and coupons as you leave.
 This event is free for garden members with a family membership.
 For non-members, there is no admission charge for children 4 and under.
 Admission for children 5 and older is $4, and $7 for adults accompanying the children.

 Oct.
 30-31: Zombie Adventure, Modern Mission.
 Zombies have overrun the facility.
 Let the kids (12 and up) have some laser tag fun while battling zombies and trying to find a cure.
 Space is extremely limited!

 Oct.
 30: Costumes, Candy & Cops Carnival (Drive-thru!.)
 Hosted by the Benton County Sheriff’s Office, this drive-thru trunk-or-treat carnival will be held on Friday, Oct.
 30, 2020 from 6 to 8 p.m. at the Benton County Fairgrounds located at 7640 SW Regional Airport Road in Bentonville.

 Oct.
 30: Spooktacular Drive-thru Trick-or-Treating.
 Costumes are encouraged and free samples are available at this drive-thru trick-or-treating event in the Walmart parking lot in Fayetteville at 2875 W. Martin Luther King Blvd on Friday, Oct.
 30, 2020 from 1 to 7 p.m.